RickeyEstes/yingmao.github.io/_pages/about.md

 <div align="justify">
 <img src="/assets/img/new-icon.png" alt="New Icon" style="width:50px;height:27px;">
 <strong>[Opportunities]:</strong>
-Our team has Ph.D. and M.S. openings with full financial support.
-We are looking for self-motivated students with a solid background in programming and system design.
+<a style="color:#FC2146"> Our team has multiple Ph.D. and M.S. openings with full financial support. </a> We are looking for self-motivated students with a solid background in programming and system design.
 You can find our Ph.D. in Computer Science program from this <a href="https://www.fordham.edu/homepage/7574/phd_in_computer_science">link</a>.
 You are encouraged to contact me if interested.
 </div>

 ---